 'We would look at positions of responsibility as a way for candidates to demonstrate their transferable skills,' asserts Rob Fryer, head of student recruitment at Deloitte.
 'All of the skills used to be elected and successful as a students' union representative have strong parallels to performing well in a graduate role.'

 There are, however, some drawbacks; most notably the fairly obvious fact that increased involvement results in increased time pressures.
-For the more demanding roles particularly, you must be willing to sacrifice much of your time - which may impact upon your studies or social life.
-'Be sensible about the commitment you want to make and know where to draw the line,' advises Siobhan.
+For the more demanding roles particularly, you must be willing to sacrifice much of your time, which may impact upon your studies or social life.

 How to win a student election

 - Practice public speaking - You'll be doing plenty of this before and during your tenure, so it's important to hone your communication abilities.
-'You have to really believe in yourself and what you stand for if you want people to vote for you,' warns Siobhan.
-'But more people will believe in you than you think.'
+Take up every opportunity to practice speaking in front of an audience - be this through course assignments, work presentations or hobbies.